Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in San Jose.
-Research from Zillow shows that homes with solar panels sell for about 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home value in San Jose.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+In San Jose’s competitive real estate market, where median home prices are among the highest in the nation, that premium can translate to a significant dollar amount.